4 Best Thermal Receipt Printers for 2023

 - When buying from a reseller, can be hard to tell what model you’re getting

-Epson TM-T88VII Pricing
+Pricing

-$355–$500 (depending on connection type and vendor)
+Around $355.99 (depending on connection type and vendor)

 The Epson TM-T88VII is the latest model of Epson’s ubiquitous TM-T88V printer.
 The T88 has been one of the most popular receipt printers for more than a decade.
-These printers are absolute workhorses and offer the fastest-available speed, making them great for high-volume settings.
+These printers are absolute workhorses and offer the fastest-available printing speed, making them great for high-volume businesses.
 They also integrate directly with tons of POS systems (see full list below).

 Did you know?

 When looking at thermal printers, you’ll frequently run across the phrase “Epson emulation.”
 This term simply means that a printer has been built to speak the same printer “language” as an Epson printer.
-The Epson T88 series printers’ ubiquity makes them the printers that so many competitors try to emulate and the one that most POS software developers program for.
+The Epson T88 series printers’ ubiquity makes them the printers that so many competitors try to emulate, and the one that most POS software developers program for.

-Epson designed this printer for durability, which shows in the four-year manufacturer’s warranty.
-With the rugged design and long-lived auto cutter and print head, you’re unlikely to experience any issues for a couple of years.
-So the four-year warranty ensures that you’ll have coverage if something goes wrong years after your purchase. - Variable language settings
+- Four-year warranty: Epson designed this printer for durability, which shows in the four-year manufacturer’s warranty.
+With the rugged design and long-lived auto cutter and print head, you’ll unlikely experience any issues for a couple of years.
+So the four-year warranty ensures that you’ll have coverage even if something goes wrong years after your purchase.

 - Agilysys